-If an individual who may enroll in MEC due to a relationship to another person who is eligible for coverage (e.g., a child of a parent whose employer offers family coverage) is claimed as a dependent on the tax form of the person with primary access to the coverage, the related individual is treated as eligible for MEC regardless of whether he or she is actually enrolled in the coverage.
-However, if the related individual is not claimed as a dependent on the tax form of the person with primary access to the coverage, he or she will be treated as eligible for MEC under such coverage only for months in which the related individual is actually enrolled.
+of the person with primary access to the coverage, the related individual is treated as eligible for MEC regardless of whether this individual is actually enrolled in the coverage.
+However, if the related individual is not claimed as a dependent on the tax form of the person with primary access to the coverage, the related individual will be treated as eligible for MEC under such coverage only for months in which the related individual is actually enrolled.

 Example: Consider parents of a 25-year old daughter.
-If the parents expect to claim a personal exemption deduction for her, she is treated as eligible for MEC through her parent's employersponsored coverage (assuming it is affordable and meets minimum value).
-However, if the parents do not expect to claim a personal exemption for her, she would be treated as eligible for employersponsored MEC only for any months during which she is actually enrolled in her parents' plan.
+If the parents expect to claim a personal exemption deduction for her, she is treated as eligible for MEC through her parent's employer-sponsored coverage (assuming it is affordable and meets minimum value).
+However, if the parents do not expect to claim a personal exemption for her, she would be treated as eligible for employer-sponsored MEC only for any months during which she is actually enrolled in her parents' plan.
 Thus, if she chooses to purchase coverage on her own via HealthSource RI, she is potentially eligible for an APTC (i.e., she is not excluded based on having minimum essential coverage through her parents, but she still must meet the other eligibility criteria for an APTC).